 Levistus (2) – Con isn’t as good as Str or Dex, but an upcast Armor of Agathys is really nice for a melee Fighter.

-Mammon (1) – There’s better ways to get Mage Hand.
+Mammon (1) – There are better ways to get Mage Hand.

 Mephistopheles (1) – You’d have to use Charisma with Flame Blade, and it doesn’t even work with Extra Attack.